SoftwareAG/adabas-go-api/doc/README.md

 err := request.ReadLogicalWith("AA=60010001", nil, result)
 ```

 Using the Adabas Map EMPLOYEES for this query it would look like the next example.
-Here the Range including values for the PERSONNEL-ID from 11100301 to 11100303 including both values are searched for:
+Here the range for the PERSONNEL-ID from 11100301 to 11100303 (including both values) is searched for:

 ```go
 // Create an connection handler containing map search locations